cakephp/docs/en/core-libraries/events.rst

 the following example will attach a global event to the `beforePlace` event::

     <?php
-        //In any configuration file or piece of code that executes before the event App::uses('CakeEventManager', 'Event');
+    // In any configuration file or piece of code that executes before the event App::uses('CakeEventManager', 'Event');
     CakeEventManager::instance()->attach($aCallback, 'Model.Order.beforePlace');

 As you can see, we just change how we get access to a event manager instance, and we can apply the same concepts we learned before about triggering, attaching,